MichaelCurrin/dev-cheatsheets/cheatsheets/markdown.md

     </details>

-See example below, which uses the bold tag in the title.
+See example below, which uses the bold tag in the titl

 **HTML code:**